talbotfoundry/k8s-kvm/README.md

  ```

 # Installation

+KVM needs to run as root, so go ahead and make yourself root

 ## Change the network prefix to the free address block you chose
  Open Vagrantfile with your favorite text editor and edit the following line.
 Make sure you choose a network block that's good on your network.